chanakadrathnayaka/market-overview-app/README.md

 ## Maintenance
 ### Do not make changes to the source code in this repository
 Clone the source repositories to your local and make your changes.
+You may notice that the HEAD of the source repositories are detached.
+And they are meant to be that way.
 ### Update the submodules
 Run `git submodule update --remote` to keep the submodules up to date in this repository.